solorey/Art-Saver/README.md

 View the [Supported Sites][sites].

 ### Hotkeys
-- <kbd>D</kbd>: Download submission that is currently being hovered over.
+- <kbd>D</kbd>: Download the submission that is currently being hovered over.
+- <kbd>F</kbd>: Forget the check mark of the submission that is currently being hovered over.

 ## Features
 - Custom filenames